On this page, we answer the most important questions that students have asked us in the context of the corona situation.

 The rent (basic rent and operating costs) at studierendenWERK's residences is a pure cost rent that must cover all expenses.
 Utilities are already included in the rent (e.g. electricity, hot water, heating, internet).
 The rental price for rooms at our halls of residences is significantly lower than prices of the private housing market.
 As a public sector institution, we are obliged to work to cover costs.
 It is therefore not possible to waive the rents.

-My rental agreement ends on 31 March or 30 April, but due to the current situation, I urgently need an extension.
+My rental agreement ends soon, but due to the current situation, I urgently need an extension.
 What can I do?

 In this case, send us an email to email@example.com, stating your halls of residence and your room number.
 We will check in individual cases whether we can extend the contract.
 However, this is not possible if there's already a new tenant for your room.
 In this case, we will consider the possibility of moving.
 However, there is no entitlement to an extension or a new room.

 Students in need can apply for an interest-free loan from the Credit Institute for Reconstruction (KfW).
-Application is possible from 8 May.
-The KfW student loan will be granted interest-free for all applicants from May 2020 to 31 March, 2021.
+Application is possible since 8 May.
+The KfW student loan will be granted interest-free for all applicants from May 2020 to 31 December, 2021.
 The interest-free loan can be granted up to 650 euro a month and applied for online.
-The student loan is also open to foreign students from July 2020 to March 2021.
-They can also take advantage of this interim aid in the form of the interest-free loan in the initial phase.
+Foreign students who study at a German university and have their residence within Germany could also apply for this student loan until 15.02..
+The loan is then also interest-free until 31.12.2021 and can be used until the end of the funding period.*

 The possibillities depend on various factors, such as age, nationality and semester.